Access and Widening Participation Statement

 In September 2014, our Four Counties Scholarship was expanded to Five Counties and the bursary value increased to £1,100 per academic year.
 For 2018 and January 2019 entry, the figure will be £2,000 per academic year.
 To qualify for a Five Counties Scholarship, applicants must currently reside in Buckinghamshire (including Milton Keynes), Bedfordshire, Northamptonshire, Oxfordshire or Hertfordshire.

-Students who are in receipt of a student maintenance loan of over £5,000 per year, but do not qualify for the Five Counties Scholarship, are awarded a Buckingham Bursary worth £1,100 per academic year.
+Students who are in receipt of a student maintenance loan of over £5,000 per year, but do not qualify for the Five Counties Scholarship, are awarded a University of Buckingham Bursary worth £1,100 per academic year.
 In 2016, over 50% of our UK entrants qualified for these bursaries and scholarships.

 Buckingham High Achiever Scholarships, worth £2,000 per academic year, are available to UK students who achieve AAB or higher in their A levels; to ensure equity, a range of other equivalent qualifications are accepted on a case-by-case basis.
-Students can qualify for both the High Achiever Scholarship and Buckingham Bursary together.
+Students can qualify for both the High Achiever Scholarship and University of Buckingham Bursary together.